Heart with stethoscope Hands with globe and heart Cardboard sign "Earth is our home"

 • In teaching, we train Master's students and graduates to design, evaluate and improve evidence-based health communication and climate communication.

-• In the area of research communication and transfer (Science2Society), we make the evidence available to science and the public and work with politics and society to plan health promotion and climate protection together and from a human perspective.
+• In science communication and transfer (Science2Society), we make scientific evidence accessible to both the scientific community and the public.
+We collaborate with policymakers and society to plan health promotion and climate protection with a human-centered approach.

 What exactly is Planetary Health Behaviour?